 René Kizilcec, doctoral candidate in communication, is lead author of a study showing that a simple writing activity increased online course completion rates for those from individualistic, but not collectivist, cultures.

 James Fishkin’s Deliberative Polling® technique has been used all over the world, but not until recently in sub-Saharan Africa.

 Jon Krosnick says there is a human tendency to lean towards the first name listed on the ballot and that has caused increases on average of about three percentage points for candidates, across lots of races and states and years.

 Emma Johanningsmeier has been chosen as the 2017 Daniel Pearl Memorial Journalism Intern.
 Johanningsmeier is a junior double-majoring in Comparative Literature and Italian.
 She has studied in Italy and lived in Germany, and previously interned at the Omaha World-Herald in Omaha, Nebraska, her hometown.

 Four Communication Department faculty (Janine Zacharia, Jay Hamilton, Ted Glasser and Phil Taubman) discuss press freedom, the emergence of fake news, journalism ethics, media economics and the overall challenges of reporting on the new administration.
-The event was held Feb 1.
 Watch the video.